vmware/versatile-data-kit/specs/vep-1739-multiple-python-versions/README.md

 ## Summary

 ---
-The Control Service currently uses fixed data job base and vdk images for all job deployments.
-If a user wants to use a different Python version for their job, they need to ask the Control Service administrator to change the configuration and redeploy the service.
-This would break existing deployed jobs as the new Python version would be applied, causing unforeseeable consequences.
+Currently, if a user wants to use a different Python version for their job, they had to ask the Control Service administrator to change the configuration and redeploy the service.
+This process could be time-consuming and disruptive, as it would break other existing deployed jobs (that do not require the new version).

-We want to allow users to deploy data jobs with different python versions without needing to re-deploy the Control Service.
-To do this, we will extend the Control Service logic and API to support multiple python versions for data job deployments.
-This will be done with the addition of an optional **python_version** property to the API.
-The users would set the property only if they want their job to be executed with a specific python version.
-If the property is not specified by the user, a default value set by the service administrators would be used.
+Now, we're introducing an optional python_version property to the Control Service API, which allows users to specify the Python version they want to use for their job deployment.
+This means users no longer have to rely on the service administrator to make changes to the configuration and can deploy their jobs with the version they need.
+Service administrator only need to define a range of supported python versions.

-Users would be able to see what python version their job uses when they execute `vdk deploy --show` or a GET request to `/data-jobs/for-team/{team_name}/jobs/{job_name}/deployments` or `/data-jobs/for-team/{team_name}/jobs/{job_name}/deployments/{deployment_id}`
+If the python_version property is not specified, the Control Service will use a default version set by the service administrators.
+Users can easily see what Python version their job uses by running vdk deploy --show or making a GET request to /data-jobs/for-team/{team_name}/jobs/{job_name}/deployments or /data-jobs/for-team/{team_name}/jobs/{job_name}/deployments/{deployment_id}.

 ## Glossary